DataDog/hiring-engineers/answers.md

 ```
 {{#is_recovery}}
+Recovery Alert!
+Phew!
 CMetric has recovered!
-Hurray!!
 Current Value is {{value}}
-I don't want to tell you what to do, but should this alert be recovering?
+Should this service be failing...?
 {{/is_recovery}}
 ```
 ![AlertNoData](https://i.imgur.com/kTb5Epr.png)